Honorius Augustodunensis

 Honorius Augustodunensis (c.
-1080 – c.
-1140), commonly known as Honorius of Autun, was a 12th-century Christian theologian.
+1080), commonly known as Honorius of Autun, was a 12th-century Christian theologian.

 Life

 Augustodunensis said that he is Honorius Augustodunensis ecclesiae presbyter et scholasticus.
 "Augustodunensis" was taken to mean Autun (Augustodunum), but that identification is now generally rejected.
 There is no solid reasoning for any other identification (such as Augst/Augustodunensem praesulem near Basle, Augsburg/Augusta Vindelicorum in Swabia, or Augustinensis, from St Augustine's Abbey at Canterbury), so his by-name has stuck.
-It is certain that he was a monk and that he traveled to England and was a student of Anselm's for some time.
+It is certain that he was a monk and that he traveled to the Kingdom of England and was a student of Anselm's for some time.
 Toward the end of his life, he was in the Scots Monastery, Regensburg, Bavaria.

 Works

 Opening few lines of the Welsh adaption of the Imago Mundi from the Red Book of Hergest (Jesus College, Oxford MS 111).

 Y llyfyr hwn a elwir Imago Mwndi.
 Sef yw hynny delw y byd.